-Doniford bay yields some superb ‘white-ammonites’ which can be found in the rocks on the foreshore.
-There is also a number of brachiopods and bivalves also well preserved.
+Doniford Bay yields some superb white ammonites, which can be found in the rocks on the foreshore.
+There are also a number of well-preserved brachiopods and bivalves.

-FIND FREQUENCY: ♦♦♦ – Doniford can be very productive but the best time to collect is during scouring conditions along the foreshore.
+FIND FREQUENCY: ♦♦♦ – The foreshore at Doniford Bay can be very productive and the best time to collect is during scouring conditions.

-CHILDREN: ♦♦♦♦ – Doniford is suitable for family trips.
+CHILDREN: ♦♦♦♦ – Doniford Bay is suitable for family trips.

-ACCESS: ♦♦ – A car park at Doniford Bay takes you directly onto the beach, the problem is that the car park is very hard to find and is hidden behind some bushes.
-You are likely to pass by without evening noticing it.
+ACCESS: ♦♦ – A car park at Doniford Bay takes you directly onto the beach.
+The problem is that it is very hard to find and is hidden behind bushes.
+You are likely to pass it without even noticing it.

-TYPE: – Doniford is a foreshore location, The vast majority of fossils are found in the rocks and shale on the foreshore, or exposed during scouring tides.
+TYPE: – Doniford Bay is a foreshore location.
+The vast majority of fossils are found in the rocks and shale on the foreshore and are best exposed during scouring tides.

-Doniford Bay consists of the Lower Lias, and Triassic beds.
-The Red and green striped rocks which can be seen on the East of the bay are the Mercia Mudstones.
-The gray Helwell Marls can be seen to the West.
-The Jurassic lias at Doniford are the youngest of the lias at Somerset and marks the uppermost beds of the Lower lias.
-Horizons of the Doniford Shale’s can be located and at low tide, near the Watchet Fault, the Aldergrove beds can be seen.
+The Jurassic Lias at Doniford Bay is the youngest of the Lias beds in Somerset and marks the uppermost beds of the Lower Lias.
+Horizons of Doniford Shales can also be located and, at low tide near the Watchet Fault, the Aldergrove beds can be seen.
 The Pleistocene deposits seen in the photo above are not precisely dated.
-Many years ago, reports of mammoth and other bones were made, however nothing has been seen for decades.
-Unfortunately the best exposures have now been covered up by tip cast over the face.
+Many years ago, there were reports of mammoth and other bones.
+However, nothing has been seen for decades and, unfortunately, the best exposures have now been covered up.

-Common sense when collecting at all locations should be taken and knowledge of tide times should always be noted.
-You can easily be cut off by the tide as the sea always reaches parts of the cliff, Be careful of falling rocks as the cliffs are quite high.
+Common sense when collecting at all locations should be used and knowledge of tide times is essential.
+You can easily be cut off by the tide as the sea always reaches parts of the cliff.
+Be careful of falling rocks, as the cliffs are quite high and liable to fall.

-The fossils at Doniford are found on the foreshore.
-Sometimes this area can be very productive especially during scouring, but often it can bring disappointment with the beds covered up with sand.
+The fossils at Doniford Bay are found on the foreshore.
+Sometimes, this area can be very productive, especially during scouring, but often the location can bring disappointment with the beds covered by sand.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information